 She turned and ran.

 She needed to get out of there before she did something she would seriously regret.
-It took everything in her power not to rip the dress to shreds, instead, she yanked it off over her head and tossed it aside as she leaped off the porch.
+It took everything in her power not to rip the dress to shreds, instead, she yanked it off over her head and tossed it aside as she leapt off the porch.
 Leila shifted mid-air, she felt her bones twist and morph and fur sprouted out over her form in a thick brown pelt.
 Leila didn’t miss a stride as she darted for the territory line in an all-out sprint.

 Leila was back by the lake.
 She missed lunch, but she did not care.
 She had no appetite.
 Thankfully, no one came after her.